 Where: 26 Sofokleous Str.
 10552 Athens

 Athens’ Fresh Hotel is a stylish urban retreat that defies the conventions of what constitutes a “luxury” hotel.
-When it opened, it was a defining moment in Greek tourism and Fresh was one of the city’s first design hotels.
+When it opened, it was a defining moment in Greek tourism.
+Fresh was one of the city’s first design hotels and its construction took critics by storm.

 Where: Filellinon 16, Athina 105 5

 NEW Hotel Athens has a total of 79 rooms and suites, all of which are oozing with artistic flair.
-Handmade furnishings, reclaimed woods, and edgy designs are a prominent theme throughout the premises, its rooms, and bathrooms.
+Handmade furnishings, reclaimed woods, and edgy designs are a prominent theme throughout the premises.

 Rooms start from €180.
 Browse the current availability and room rates here.